ayxos/htmlEditor/readme.md

 http://ayxos.com/htmlEditor/

 # Html Editor
 For HTML translators.
-Pulled this from Ghost ( http://ghost.org/features ).
-Its a responsive jquery markdown editor with instant preview.
+Its a responsive jquery-angular-node editor tool with instant preview by translators for translators

 ## Screenshot